 Exposing Your Goats to the Weather

 Goats hate to get wet.
 They can handle hot weather pretty well, as long as they have some shade.
 They can also live in extremely cold conditions (no heaters necessary), as long as they have protection from rain, snow and wind, and they have a deep pile of hay or straw they can snuggle into with other goats to share body heat.
+A cheap easy goat shelter can provide plenty of protection, regardless of the season.

 Keep Your Goat Shelter Simple

 Many new goat keepers make the mistake of thinking their new goat shelter needs to be elaborate or expensive.
 Not true.
 In fact, some of the simplest and least expensive shelters turn out to actually be the best shelters for your goats.
+Don’t overdo it.
+A cheap easy goat shelter is your best bet.

 Goat Shelters Must be Flexible and Changeable